Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion: Zero Group Velocity Mismatch

+Consider a WDM system with three users.
+Receiver $k$ obtains $(Y_{k}[0], Y_{k}[1], \cdots, Y_{k}[n-1])$ by matched filtering the received signal $r_k(t)$ in (\ref{eq:rx_k}) and sampling the filter output at the symbol rate.
+By setting $\beta_{11} = \beta_{12} = \beta_{13}$ in (\ref{eq:Ak_solution}--\ref{eq:phi3_solution}), we have the following memoryless channel model:

-for $k=1,2,\ldots,K$ where $Z_{k}[j]$ is circularly-symmetric complex Gaussian noise with variance $N$.
-All noise random variables at different receivers and different times are taken to be independent.
-The terms $\exp(i h_{kk} |X_{k}[j]|^2)$ model SPM and the terms $\exp(i h_{k\ell} |X_{\ell}[j]|^2)$, $k \neq \ell$, model XPM.
+for $k=1,2,3$ where $Z_{k}$ is circularly-symmetric complex Gaussian noise with variance $N$.
+All noise random variables at different receivers are statistically independent.
+The terms $\exp(i h_{kk} |X_{k}[j]|^2)$ model SPM and the terms $\exp(i h_{k\ell} |X_{\ell}[j]|^2)$, $\ell \neq k$, model XPM.
 The $h_{k\ell}$ are again \textit{channel coefficients} that are time invariant and are known at the transmitters as well as the receivers.
 The power constraints are